Heart of the Sahara

 First updateLast update

-Taoudenni trip – practical info
+Taoudenni trip – practical information

 Come to a talk!

-Book now for this latest of John’s slide/sound shows.
+Book now for this slide/sound show.

 Back to topMore talksMore about JohnBooks and how to orderSome impressions

-Come to a talk!Contact detailsE-mail John nowIntro and main menu
+Come to a talk!Contact detailsEmail John nowIntro and main menu

 Made on a Mac